Skip to content Skip to menu

 Office Demographics

-• ten are female, and five are male;
+- twenty are female, and six are male;

-• one self defines as Asian with other background; and fourteen self define as White
+- one self defines as Asian with other background; and the remainder self define as White

 Statutory Roles